Calves are some of the most underestimated and ignored muscles in the human body.

 - Height – 109cm

 - Warranty – a lifetime for the frame and 1 year for components

 - Superior construction, made from heavy-duty stainless steel with a lifetime warranty

 - It can support a lot of weight

 - Quite heavy at 76 kg, so 2 people might be required to move it from place to place

 If you’re looking for a high-quality calf raise machine which can be used for a lifetime, this might be the product you need.
-The machine itself is built like a tank, it’s fully adjustable, has a relatively small footprint and can be cleaned easily, so it’s ideal for everyone who wants to build strong calves without having to go to the gym.
+It’s actually built like a tank, it’s fully adjustable, has a relatively small footprint and can be cleaned easily, so it’s ideal for everyone who wants to build strong calves without having to go to the gym.

 Building strong calves will improve your athletic performance and really make your legs stand out from the crowd.

 Just imagine wearing shorts and displaying your perfectly sculpted calves with pride.
 These muscles are usually overlooked, so why not stand out with a great set of calves?

 These machines help you achieve your goal and live the scenario mentioned above.
 You just need to be disciplined, eat right and keep working your calves for a few months to see great results.